I Want To...

 I Want to...

-Under the guidance of Toya Campbell, Director of Compliance Operations, staff working in the offices of Clinical Research Billing Compliance, Clinical Trials Financial Clearance and Clinical Research Revenue Cycle provide support to ensure correct and compliant billing related to patient participation in research studies.
+Under the guidance of Toya Campbell, Senior Director, staff in the offices of Clinical Research Billing Compliance, Clinical Trials Financial Clearance and Clinical Research Revenue Cycle provide support to ensure correct and compliant billing related to patient participation in research studies.
 Our goal is for this web page to provide relevant, up-to-date communication links and information for investigators, study coordinators and other research team personnel regarding clinical research billing for hospital and professional fee charges across the collective Johns Hopkins Medicine entities (JHU School of Medicine, JHHS Hospitals and Clinical Practice sites)

 A brief description and contact information for the leadership of each office follows.
 Helpful documents and weblinks associated with each group are available by clicking here: Additional Resources